Dooders/Dooders/README.md

 ![dooders logo](./docs/dooder_logo.png)
 # Dooders

-Dooders is a python library for complex model-based simulation.
+Dooders is a python library for complex model-based simulations.

+To unpack the name a bit, complex for ...
+Model-based as it includes intersction netween intertwined models.
+A model is like a map, it's an imperfect and simplofiedrepresentation of reality
+Simulation because there is power in experimenting with different iterations of a simulation.
+Reality works.
+So we might as well try and replicate the patterns we onserved.

-This repo, and the overall project, is a space where I can experiment and learn more about complexity theory.
+This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and the effects of properties like feedback loops, attractors, and chaos theorty.
 The code, content, and concepts will change over time as I explore different ideas.

-My primary goal is to gain an intuition of the mechanics of complex systems.
+My primary goal is to gain an intuition of the mechanics and dynamics of complex systems.
 The project allows me to have a central location for experimentation and documentation.
-GitHub also provides the added value of branches and version control.

 This project took a lot of inspiration and direction from: